What To Do If Varicose Veins Appear

 - Laying down, put your legs on a couple of thick cushions.

-- Lay facing the wall, supporting your legs vertically and forming a right angle.
+- Laying facing the wall, support your legs vertically, forming a right angle.

-- Do an inverted yoga position, supporting the weight of your body on your head or the dorsal part of your back.
-Only those people who know this well or can consult with a trainer should do this exercise.
+- Do an inverted position, supporting the weight of your body on your head or the dorsal part of your back (only those people who know this well or can consult with a trainer should do this exercise).

-In order to do a natural complete treatment, you should act inside and outside.
-Internally, you should avoid some foods like the ones we describe below:
+Above all, a natural and complete treatment should act inside and outside the body.
+Therefore, internally, you should consider avoiding some foods like the ones we describe below:

 - White sugar